Clari366/adding-sunglass-to-image/README.md

-# Sturdy-Octo-Disco-Adding-Sunglasses-for-a-Cool-New-Look
+# Adding sunglass to image project

+## ✨ Overview
-Sturdy Octo Disco is a fun project that adds sunglasses to photos using image processing.
+It is a fun and creative image processing project that adds stylish sunglasses to photos.
+It transforms simple passport-size images into cool, enhanced visuals using basic computer vision techniques.

-Welcome to Sturdy Octo Disco, a fun and creative project designed to overlay sunglasses on individual passport photos!
-This repository demonstrates how to use image processing techniques to create a playful transformation, making ordinary photos look extraordinary.
-Whether you're a beginner exploring computer vision or just looking for a quirky project to try, this is for you!
+---

+## 🎯 Project Description
+This project demonstrates how image processing can be used to detect a face and overlay sunglasses accurately.
+It is designed to be simple, interactive, and beginner-friendly, making it perfect for learning and experimentation.

+---

-## Features:
+## 🚀 Features
-- Detects the face in an image.
+- Detects faces in an image
-- Places a stylish sunglass overlay perfectly on the face.
+- Adds sunglasses overlay automatically
-- Works seamlessly with individual passport-size photos.
+- Works best with passport-size photos
-- Customizable for different sunglasses styles or photo types.
+- Easy to customize with different sunglasses styles
+- Simple and beginner-friendly implementation

+---

-## Technologies Used:
+## 🛠️ Technologies Used
 - Python
-- OpenCV for image processing
+- OpenCV (for image processing)
-- Numpy for array manipulations
+- NumPy (for array operations)

+---

+## 📂 Project Structure
+- `main_sunglass.ipynb` → Main implementation
+- `sunglass.png` → Sunglasses overlay image
+- `abc.png` → Sample input/output image
+- `README.md` → Project documentation
+- `.gitignore` → Ignored files
+- `LICENSE` → License information

+---

-## How to Use:
+## ▶️ How to Use
-1. Clone this repository.
+1. Clone the repository
-2. Add your passport-sized photo to the `images` folder.
+2. Add your passport-size photo
-3. Run the script to see your "cool" transformation!
+3. Run the notebook/script
+4. Get your photo with a cool sunglasses effect 😎

+---

-## Applications:
+## 🌟 Applications
-- Learning basic image processing techniques.
+- Learning basic image processing concepts
-- Adding flair to your photos for fun.
-- Practicing computer vision workflows.
+- Practicing computer vision techniques

-Feel free to fork, contribute, or customize this project for your creative needs!
+- Creating fun photo filters
+- Beginner-friendly OpenCV project

+---
+## Done by :
+Name : clarissa k

+## 📌 Conclusion
+This project is a simple and fun way to explore image processing using OpenCV.
+It helps beginners understand how overlays and face-based transformations work in real-world applications.

+---